mharris382/Patchwork/Dreamwalker Developer Documentation/PCG Onboarding.md

 ### Wonky PCG Generation Artifacts
 one weird and annoying bug with PCG is that when you copy a PCG blueprint actor it sometimes leaves a copy of the previous generated ISMs and forgets about them.
 - **Solution 1**: manually delete the copies, they will be ISM components on the actor and then regenerate
 - **Solution 2 (be careful):** there is a python script in the repository that automatically performs this for every PCG actor in the level.
 Be careful when using it, not recommended in large scenes.
-The python script folder is located in the folder `[Your repo root]/Python` and called `CleanupPCG.py`
+The python script folder is located in the folder `[YOUR LOCAL REPOSITORY ROOT]/Python` and called `CleanupPCG.py`.

 ### Eraser is not Working